A voice for

 We share traditional, scientific and practical insights written by experienced herbalists and health experts from the world of herbal medicine and natural health

-In Ayurveda, castor oil is considered as a ‘medicinal king’ and has characteristically warm, oily and penetrating qualities
+In Ayurveda, castor oil has characteristically warm, oily and penetrating qualities

 Castor